surendra060/KeyDerivationWirelessChannel/online-processing/Online_QuantExtractionSadzadi/readme.txt

 and RX>15 in the main cpp program file).

 4. Commands :-
-	make - To compile and th ebinary is created in "bin fiolder" if the paths are correctly configured.
+	make - To compile and the binary is created in "bin fiolder" if the paths are correctly configured.

-	make upload - to burn the binary in Arduiono (JeeNode) device flash (ensure that the Node ID is correctly configured in main CPP file before flashing)
+	make upload - to burn the binary in Arduino (JeeNode) device flash (ensure that the Node ID is correctly configured in main CPP file before flashing)